 Rational: Wind speeds up convection cooling significantly.
 A simple, unlined windshirt can ounce per ounce provide more warmth than many other clothing items.
 In many cases a light wind shirt over an appropriate weight base layer is all you need to keep comfortable when active.
 Furthermore a good wind shirt can protect you from bug bites and light drizzle when a full rain shell would be too much.
 Finally, wind shirts also slow evaporation a bit (not perfectly breathable) which moderates flash-off cooling.
 Ideally you want slight air permeability to maximize breathability while still providing protection from convection cooling.
 There was a nice discussion about windproofness, breathability, and air permeability on a BPL forum.
 Most people can't perceive wind if a material is CFM of <=5.

 My Choice: I mostly don't take a wind shirt backpacking.
-I have found that the combination of a supplex shirt and my rain jacket have replaced a windshirt on most trips.
-The Supplex shirt provides adequate protection in warmer conditions while being more comfortable than my windshirt, and in cooler conditions (<50F) the rain jacket is usable without overheating.
+For me, a supplex shirt I wear for bug protection provides adequate wind protection in warmer conditions while and in colder conditions my rain shell is adaquately breathable so long as it's below around 45F.
 When I take a windshirt, I bring a ArcTeryx Squamish.